-The group has a low appetite for tax risk.
-It does not participate in aggressive planning or complex structured arrangements designed to minimize its tax liabilities.
+The Group has a low appetite for tax risk.
+It does not participate in aggressive planning or complex structures arrangements designed to minimize its tax liabilities.
 Further, the Group operates only within the UK.

 The Group is working towards “Low Risk” taxpayer status as assessed by HMRC.

 The Group deals transparently, professionally and appropriately with all tax authorities, in particular its lead regulator HMRC.